pantelis-kan/HairLoader/README.md

 - Use tessellation to implement cubic bezier curves for each guide.
 - Use tessellation to interpolate hair across the triangle: single-strand & multi-strand interpolation.
 - Implement different lighting algorithms (Kajiya & Kay, Marschner etc.).
+- Implement anti aliasing techniques for thin lines (MSAA or something more efficient)
-- Implement shadows (deep opacity shadow maps).
+- Implement shadows (and deep opacity maps).

 ## Step by Step